 UVA Law offers four types of externships.
-The first three -- part-time externships; full-time individualized externships; and full-time externships based in Washington, D.C. in the fall semester, known as UVA Law in DC -- are for one semester, and offer a graded (directed study) component and a non-graded (field experience) component, which qualifies as a professional skills class.
-Part-time externships are for 4 credits (1 graded, 3 credit/no credit); both types of full-time externships are for 13 credits (3 graded, 10 credit/no credit).
-The fourth type of externship is a J-Term externship, which is three weeks long and takes place in January between the two semesters.
-The J-Term externship is for 2 credits (1 graded, 1 credit/no credit).
+Part-time externships; full-time individualized externships; and full-time externships based in Washington, D.C. in the fall semester, known as UVA Law in DC -- are for one semester, and offer a graded (directed study) component and a non-graded (field experience) component, which qualifies as a professional skills class.
+Part-time externships are for 4 credits (1 graded, 3 Satisfactory (S)/Unsatisfactory (U)); both types of full-time externships are for 13 credits (3 graded, 10 S/U).
+J-Term externships are three weeks long and are for 2 credits (1 graded, 1 S/U).